 M&C Saatchi removes Vin Murria from board after agreeing takeover by Next Fifteen

-LONDON, June 6 (Reuters) - British advertising group M&C Saatchi SAA.L, which last month agreed a takeover by consultancy Next Fifteen Communications NFC.L, has removed Vin Murria, its biggest shareholder, from its board, it said on Monday.
+LONDON, June 6 (Reuters) - British advertising company M&C Saatchi SAA.L, which last month agreed to be taken over by consultancy Next Fifteen Communications NFC.L, has removed Vin Murria, its biggest shareholder, from its board, it said on Monday.

+M&C, founded in 1995 by Maurice and Charles Saatchi, has been recovering from a 2019 accounting scandal and in April reported a record annual profit helped by client wins and deeper relationships with the likes of Alphabet's GOOGL.O Google, Uber UBER.N and TikTok.

-The group had rejected an offer worth 254 million pounds ($317.5 million) from Murria's AdvancedadvT investment vehicle in favour of one from Next Fifteen worth 310 million pounds.
+M&C rejected an offer from Vin Murria's AdvancedAdvT ADVT.L investment vehicle in May, which was worth 254 million pounds ($319 million) at the time, but accepted one from Next Fifteen (NFC) worth 310 million pounds, or 247.2 pounds a share.

 "Therefore, the independent directors have resolved that Vin Murria be removed from the board with immediate effect and no resolution for Vin Murria's re-election be presented at the AGM," the company said.